18 October 2014

 Facebook and Parse have built a whole range of such technologies, that help people take creative ideas – from games to shopping apps – and make them easier, cheaper and faster to build.
 With the help of Parse Partnerships Manager Ali Parr, attendees were guided through the the stages of designing, building and shipping a digital idea.

 The spacecraft design workshop gave attendees the opportunity to work together to design and customise a real Thin-Film Spacecraft that were to be launched into space.

 Make robots grow your food

-To learn how robots can grow your food, you’ll first learn how to control a video-streaming robot over the web and build a water sensor, before engaging in a robotic water fight.
-One lucky participant of the winning team’s choosing will get to keep a rover.
+To learn how robots can grow your food, participants learnt how to control a video-streaming robot over the web and how to build a water sensor, before engaging in a robotic water fight.
+One lucky participant got to keep a rover.

 Make a viral YouTube video

 YouTube Space London